biigle/core/DEVELOPING.md

 ### 1. Download the project files

-To start developing, you need to [fork](https://github.com/biigle/core/fork) this repository unless you are a member of the BIIGLE GitHub organization.
+**Optional:** If you want to contribute code changes to this repository, you need to [fork](https://github.com/biigle/core/fork) it (unless you are a member of the BIIGLE GitHub organization).
 Use the URL of your fork in the command below (e.g. `git@github.com:YOUR_GITHUB_NAME/core.git`).
+You can also create the fork and update the Git remote URL later.
+If you want to contribute to a module, please see [below](#developing-a-module) after the main application is up an running.

-Set up the project in the `biigle` directory:
+Set up the project in the `biigle` directory (this may take a while):

 ```
 composer create-project biigle/core:dev-dev-modules \